 We recognise that diversity is not merely limited to gender or any other personal attributes.
-We adopted a Board Diversity Policy which recognises the importance of having an effective and diverse Board, and states that the NC is responsible for setting the relevant objectives to promote and achieve diversity on the Board.
+We adopted a Board Diversity Policy which recognises the importance of having an effective and diverse Board, and states that the NC is responsible for setting the relevant objectives that promote and achieve diversity on the Board.
 In discharging its duties, the NC shall give due regard to the benefits of all aspects of diversity and strive to ensure that the Board is appropriately balanced to support the long-term success of DBS.

 The main objective of the Board Diversity Policy is to continue to maintain the appropriate balance of perspectives, skills and experience on the Board to support the long-term success of DBS.
-The Board Diversity Policy provides that the NC shall endeavor to ensure that female candidates are included for consideration when identifying candidates to be appointed as new directors, with the aim of having not less than 2 female directors on the Board.
-With the appointment of Ms Punita Lal as a new director on 1 April 2020, 3 out of 11 directors on the Board (about 27% of the Board) are female.
+The Board Diversity Policy provides that the NC shall endeavour to ensure that female candidates are included for consideration when identifying candidates to be appointed as new directors, with the aim of having not less than two female directors on the Board.
+Two out of ten directors on the Board (20% of the Board) are female